-"Additional electricity generation from renewables and electricity transmission capacity of scale is fundamental to achieving a Net Zero economy and supports improved network resilience in rural and island areas."
+"Additional electricity generation from renewables and electricity transmission capacity of scale is fundamental to achieving a net zero economy and supports improved network resilience in rural and island areas."

-- 4.5.6 The designation of classes of development confirms that the Proposed Development is National Development being of a scale or type that otherwise would have been classified as major by the Town and Country Planning (Hierarchy of Developments) (Scotland) Regulations 2009 (c) new and/or replacement upgraded infrastructure directly supporting on and offshore high voltage electricity lines, cables and interconnectors including converter stations, switching stations and substations".
-The Proposed Development will further the delivery of the national Spatial Strategy.
-The Strategy requires a "large and rapid increase" in electricity generation and the delivery of an enhanced transmission network to enable this, it is recognised (NPF4, page 6) that "we must make significant progress" by 2030. - 4.5.7 The Proposed Development could make a meaningful contribution to targets within this key timescale and that is a very important consideration.
+- 4.5.6 The designation of classes of development confirms that the Proposed Development is National Development being of a scale or type that otherwise would have been classified as major by the Town and Country Planning (Hierarchy of Developments) (Scotland) Regulations 2009 (c) "new and/or upgraded infrastructure directly supporting on and offshore high voltage electricity lines, cables, and interconnectors including converter stations, switching stations and substations". - 4.5.7 The Proposed Development will further the delivery of the national Spatial Strategy.
+The Strategy requires a "large and rapid increase" in electricity generation and the delivery of an enhanced transmission network to enable this, it is recognised (NPF4, page 6) that "we must make significant progress" by 2030. - 4.5.8 The Proposed Development could make a meaningful contribution to targets within this key timescale ensuring the delivery of transmission infrastructure to connect consented renewable energy, and that is a very important consideration.